Michael Jackson’s First Moonwalk Socks Are Getting Auctioned

 — Michael Jackson (@michaeljackson) October 29, 2019

 The sale of Jackson memorabilia comes in the wake of Leaving Neverland, the controversial HBO documentary in which Wade Robson and James Safechuck accuse the King of Pop of sexually abusing them as children.
-There has been a significant drop in the earnings of Jackson from 2018 to 2019 — $400 million pretax to just $60 million — although it’s unclear if this will be reflected in the auction of his moonwalk socks.
+There has been a significant drop in earnings related to the proliferation of Jackson’s music from 2018 to 2019 — $400 million pretax to just $60 million — although it’s unclear if this negative publicity will be reflected in the final bid on his moonwalk socks.

 According to Forbes‘ Zack O’Malley Greenburg, the earnings drop isn’t necessarily due to the Leaving Neverland allegations.
 He claims that much of the dip is most likely rooted in the completion of megadeals and asset sales that drove previous earnings.

 The release of Leaving Neverland has caused many to reevaluate Jackson’s legacy.
-Filmmaker Louis Theroux revealed he thought the film did a good job covering the allegations and said he believes there are others like Robson and Safechuck who need their voices to be heard.
-Others, including Jackson’s former bodyguard Matt Fiddes and Jackson biographer Mike Smallcombe, who were featured in Michael Jackson: Chase the Truth, claim that the accusations are motivated by money.
+Filmmaker Louis Theroux revealed he thought the film did a good job covering the allegations, and said he believes there are others like Robson and Safechuck who need their voices to be heard.
+Others — including Jackson’s former bodyguard Matt Fiddes and Jackson biographer Mike Smallcombe, who were featured in Michael Jackson: Chase the Truth— claim that the accusations are motivated by money.

 Delivered To Your INBOX